Rare Diseases Clinical Trials Toolbox

 - Any other pre-requisite specified by the sponsor, regulatory authority, ethics committee, etc.

-Tool Name | Relevance | Year | RD/ Paediatric specific | Type |
+| Tool Name | Relevance | Year | RD/ Paediatric specific | Type |

-The EMA guideline on the content, management and archiving of the TMF provides guidance relating to the media used for storage of documents (including requirements when original records are transferred to electronic media for the purpose of archive). | 2018 | No | Guideline |
+| Guideline on the content, management and archiving of the clinical trial master file (paper and/or electronic) | The EMA guideline on the content, management and archiving of the TMF provides guidance relating to the media used for storage of documents (including requirements when original records are transferred to electronic media for the purpose of archive). | 2018 | No | Guideline |

 TRIAL REPORT

 The full CSR represents a comprehensive clinical and statistical description of a sponsor’s study conduct.
 Additionally, a full CSR includes efficacy and safety data.
-This report is required if the study is to be used to support approval by a regulatory agency, such as the FDA (Food and Drug Administration-USA) or European Medicines Agency (EMA), or to support the information in the product label.
+This report is required if the study is to be used to support approval by a regulatory agency, such as the FDA (Food and Drug Administration-USA) or European Medicines Agency (EMA), or that support the information in the product label.

 Standard components of an ICH-compliant CSR include:

-- Title Page
+- Title Page and Synopsis

-- List of Abbreviations
+- Table of Contents, List of Tables/Figures

-- Study Administrative Structure
+- Ethics and Administrative Structure

 - Introduction